nateraluis/cv/index.md

 	- Project lead, agile-based development of a web platform to manage the environmental impact of airports.
 	- Developed FastAPI-based backend to manage data collection, storage, and computational processes.
 	- Provided support to the frontend team to integrate the backend with the frontend.
-- **Non-CO2 MRV,** DG CLIMA European Comission.
+- **Non-CO2 MRV,** DG CLIMA European Commission.
-	- Tech lead for a FastAPI-based data collection and storage platform for the European Comission (DG-CLIMA).
+	- Tech lead for a FastAPI-based data collection and storage platform for the European Commission (DG-CLIMA).
 	- Stakeholder management (Airlines, EUROCONTROL, DG-CLIMA) to align on interests, design of the technical solution, and implementation of proof of concept.
 	- MRV schedule to go live in 2025, collecting data of all commercial European flights.
 - **CAELUS,** Dutch Ministry of Infrastructure and Water Management.
-	- Tech lead for the implementation of Echo Environmental Management platform.
+	- Tech lead for the adaptation of Echo Environmental Management platform to the CAELUS project.
 	- Facilitator between the client (non technical team), and the development team.
 	- Backend (FastAPI) developer for custom processes and business implementation.
 - **Business Development and Internal Processes.**
-	- Technical writeup for business proposals, winning the bids for the European Comission and the Dutch Ministry of Infrastructure and Water Management.
+	- Technical writer for business proposals, winning the bids for the European Commission and the Dutch Ministry of Infrastructure and Water Management.
 	- Developed the Information Security Management System (ISMS) for the company, culminating in obtaining the certification ISO 27001.
 	- Owner of the ISMS, responsible for maintaining the certification.
 	- Developed the company's internal wiki, to document processes and procedures.